-- endanger the safety of any person
+- Endanger the safety of any person.

-- prejudice maintenance of the law
+- Prejudice maintenance of the law.

-- compromise the privacy of any person
+- Compromise the privacy of any person.

-- reveal confidential or commercially sensitive information
+- Reveal confidential or commercially sensitive information.

-- cause offence to tikanga Maori or would disclose the location of waahi tapu
+- Cause offence to tikanga Maori or would disclose the location of waahi tapu.

-- prejudice public health or safety
+- Prejudice public health or safety.

-- compromise legal professional privilege
+- Compromise legal professional privilege.

-- disadvantage the local authority while carrying out negotiations or commercial activities
+- Disadvantage the local authority while carrying out negotiations or commercial activities.

-- allow information to be used for improper gain or advantage.
+- Allow information to be used for improper gain or advantage.

-The Council must answer requests within 20 working days (although there are certain circumstances where this time-frame may be extended).
+The Council must answer requests within 20 working days (although there are certain circumstances where this timeframe may be extended).
 The Council may charge for official information under guidelines set down by the Ministry of Justice.

-In the first instance you should address requests for official information to the Chief Executive, Gore District Council, PO Box 8.
-Gore 9740.
+In the first instance you should address requests for official information to the Chief Executive, Gore District Council, PO Box 8, Gore 9740.

-Adopted by the Gore District Council at its meeting on 1 April 2014.
+Adopted by the Gore District Council at an extraordinary meeting held on Tuesday 26 May 2020.